 For articling students in Manitoba, Saskatchewan and Alberta who are enrolled in the CPLED bar admission course, you will be granted specific days off to work on assignments, and will continue to receive your salary during your studies.
 The firm will also cover the cost of the CPLED enrollment fee.

 For articling students in British Columbia who are enrolled in the PLTC bar admission course, MLT Aikins covers the cost of the enrolment fee, and you will continue to receive your salary during the months when you are attending the course.

 Finally, our firm’s commitment to teaching and learning extends beyond the student experience.
 We encourage all our lawyers to attend professional education conferences and seminars, including the regular in-house seminars we offer to our lawyers and students.

 Contribute to challenging work projects in a collaborative environment.

-Belong to a team that values community engagement and collegiality.
+Belong to a team that values family and community engagement.

 Frequently Asked Questions

 Does your firm usually hire back articling students as associates after they have completed their articling term?

 Yes.
-Our retention rate for students over the last ten years is very high.
+Our retention rate for students over the last 10 years is very high.
 This is because we hire articling students whose personalities, values, work product and work ethic fit with our work and practice philosophy.
 In short, we hire students that we believe have the qualities and potential to become tomorrow’s partners, and we provide the tools and opportunities for this professional growth to occur.

 Does MLT Aikins give time off for AB, SK and MB students to work on the bar admission course?